sderosiaux/every-single-day-i-tldr/README.md

 > Note for my employer: this is stuff I'm reading mostly off work of course. :angel:

+# 28-05-2017

+- https://reviewable.io/ A review to help reviewing GitHub PRs.
+Looks like the advantage is it shows what changed since we last time we looked.
+- https://medium.freecodecamp.com/so-whats-this-graphql-thing-i-keep-hearing-about-baf4d36c20cf A very good article/recap with pointers about GraphQL and its impls.
+- https://medium.com/@abhiaiyer/top-5-recompose-hocs-1a4c9cc4566 Some usage of recompose, all HoC for React functional components
+- http://www.lihaoyi.com/post/WartsoftheScalaProgrammingLanguage.html Enumerating some warts in Scala

 # 27-05-2017

 - http://www.schveiguy.com/blog/2017/05/how-to-report-a-bug-to-microsoft/ Funny blog post about a guy desperate to have a competent person from the Microsoft support.
 He won't.